The Canadian Badlands: A Place to Slow Down and Savor Life

 Loyal

-I have a hard time grasping this loyalty to stay in a place, after all, I have the ‘must move’ gene; I’m foreign to the idea of being still.
-Yet I do romanticize about it.
-The idea of growing up in a place with strong family ties and a loyalty to the area is a cool notion to me.
+I have a hard time grasping this loyalty to stay in a place; after all, I have the ‘must move’ gene, and I’m foreign to the idea of being still.
+Yet, I do romanticize about it.
+The idea of growing up in a place with strong family ties and loyalty to the area is a cool notion to me.
 And it is a definite trait of the Canadian Badlands.
 Rural environments like this bond people together in a way I don’t see in big cities.

-A great place to base yourself for this Badlands trip is Lethbridge – a cute mid-size town full of restaurants, events, and Lethbridge has great places to stay.
+A great place to base yourself for this Badlands trip is Lethbridge – a cute mid-size town full of restaurants and events and Lethbridge has great places to stay.
 Plus, it’s the 3rd largest city in Alberta – but it certainly doesn’t feel large.

 Disclosure: